anowell/blog/posts/deep-style-wall.md

 ### Step 3: Rinse and Repeat

 I quickly browsed the generated images, and selected my favorite of the 4 generated variants of each photo.
 For the cases where I didn't like any of the 4 choices, I took the original and set it aside for repeating the process.
 I selected about 70 generated images from the first batch, so I had about 40 images that I wanted to try on a few more filters.
-I bump the `PER_IMAGE` number to 10, added a bit more logic to avoid repeating image-filter pairings, and removed a few filters that clearly didn't appeal to me.
+I bumped the `PER_IMAGE` number to 10, added more logic to avoid repeating image-filter pairings, and removed a few filters that never appealed to me.
 The next run of the script with 40 photos generated another 400 images.
 I manage to pick out another 25 photos, and then accepted the remaining images aren't well-suited to any of the filters*.

 The full script used during this process is available [here](https://gist.github.com/anowell/fd8cd6706b6c16080f09e67765e6915d).

 &ast; *I actually repeated this process one more time using all filters on the final 15 images, but I only kept 2 of the images from that batch, so it seems that subsequent iterations have diminishing returns.*

-### Wrapping up
+### Step 4: Print

 I did a final round of curating the generated images and decided on 70 images for printing.
 A couple images earned 8x10 treatment, and I decided to experiment with printing 2 of the images on canvas.
-In the end, I spent about $2 in Algorithmia credits, $9 in prints at Sam's Club, and $30 for a pair of 8x10 canvas prints at a local print shop.
+In the end, I spent about $2 in Algorithmia credits, $9 in prints at Sam's Club, and $30 for a pair of 8x10 framed canvas prints at a local print shop.

 And now 23 filters are represented on my Deep Style Wall.